The Dead Internet

 Data Archaeology Teams

 Small teams of specialists explore the Dead Internet like spelunkers in a digital cave system.
 They call themselves data archaeologists, net divers, or simply "diggers."
+The work is part technical skill, part intuition, and part willingness to accept risk.

 Standard Team